HMRC SDLT: Lease Variation: Rent Reduction and Tax Implications for Tenants Explained

-Variation of Leases: Reducing the Rent Payable
+Variation of Leases: Reducing Rent Payable

 SDLTM15020 – Changing Leases: Lowering the Rent